Aoi-hosizora/goapidoc/README.md

 # goapidoc

-+ A tool written in golang for generating rest api document (swagger)
++ A tool written in golang for generating rest api document (swagger & apib)

 ### Function